How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 Dataset preparation for SDXL follows similar principles to SD 1.5 but with resolution considerations.
 Proper preparation significantly impacts training outcomes.

 Image collection should target SDXL's higher resolution capabilities.
 Gather high-quality images ideally at 1024x1024 or higher resolution.
-Lower resolution source images upscaled to 1024x1024 work but don't fully utilize SDXL's capabilities.
+Lower resolution source images upscaled to 1024x1024 work but don't fully use SDXL's capabilities.
 For best results, use source images of 1024x1024 or larger.

 Image count remains similar to SD 1.5 guidelines.
 Collect 15-40 high-quality images for most subjects.
 SDXL's larger capacity learns from slightly smaller datasets than SD 1.5 in some cases, but quality still matters more than quantity.